Main navigation

 About HLA

-Human leukocyte antigen (HLA) are proteins or markers found on most cells in our body.
-A patient’s immune system uses HLA markers to know which cells belong to their own body and which belong to the donor.
+Human leukocyte antigens (HLA) are proteins in most of our cells.
+They help the immune system recognise which cells belong to our body and which do not.

 Why is HLA typing needed?

-There are 6 antigens normally tested for matching.
-Since the cord blood stem cells are immature, it poses lower risk of complications after engraftment, especially graft vs host disease (GVHD), a potentially serious complication which arises when the immune cells which are part of the donated stem cells, attack the patient’s body.
+There are six antigens normally tested for matching.
+Since cord blood stem cells are immature, there is a lower risk of complications after engraftment, especially graft vs. host disease (GVHD), a potentially serious complication that arises when the immune cells, which are part of the donated stem cells, attack the patient’s body.

-That is why, even a 4 out of 6 match is just as effective at curing patients as compared to a 6/6 match in bone marrow transplants.
+That is why even a four-out-of six match is just as effective at curing patients as compared to a six-out-of six or perfect match in bone marrow transplants.

 Why is HLA typing recommended at the time of storage?